cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 ### Background & Text

-Next, let's add a background and a text to tell users how to play this game.
+Next, let's add a background and text to tell users how to play this game.

 Create a Sprite node under the 'StartMenu' node and name it 'Bg'.